MisterHims/FoundryVTT/ScriptMacros/WildShape/EN/README.md

 * You must also give the players the ownership rights to the actor of the desired shape.

-*IMPORTANT*
-Follow the steps below exactly, then you will be free to configure the macro to your needs after installation.
+*IMPORTANT* | Follow the steps below exactly, then you will be free to configure the macro to your needs after installation.

 1. First, you need to get the Wild Shape activable from the SRD Compendium.

 2. Then create a DAE effect named "WildShape Effect" on the Wild Shape and set it to "Suspended" and "Enabled when equipped" mode.
 Add a new attribute key with these values: macro.execute // CUSTOM // "WildShape Macro" // 20

 3. Add a duration, either from the Wild Shape activable, or directly from the effect (put at least 2 hours).
-Also check if the target is set to 'Self'.
+Also check if the target is set to 'self'.

 4. Then place the activatable Wild Shape in the character sheet of your original form and in your new form.